mfaani/mfaani/content/posts/interviewing/arrays/asteroids-collision/index.md

 copy array.
 loop through: left to right
-    for each asteroid, compare it with its next asteroid: if left asteroid is going right && next asteroid is going left, then: figure out the collision:
+    for each asteroid, compare it with its next asteroid: if left asteroid is going right and next asteroid is going left, then: figure out the collision:
             remove destroyed asteroids
             pass new indexes for comparison